You can get frozen artichoke bottoms in many Middle-Eastern grocery stores, or canned at Whole Foods.

 If you’re using frozen artichoke bottoms thaw them in the fridge for 24 hours beforecontinuing with the recipe.

 Moroccan paprika can be found in kosher stores, imported from Israel.
 Or grind dried sweet peppers yourself.
 Alternatively, you can use regular sweet paprika.

 3 tablespoons chopped parsley

 12 artichoke bottoms

-1. In a large bowl combine the tilapia, egg, bread crumbs, parsley, 1 tablespoon olive oil, salt, pepper and coriander.
+1. In a large bowl combine the beef, onion, bread crumbs, parsley, 1 tablespoon olive oil, salt, pepper and coriander.
 Work the mixture with your hands for one minute.

 2. Divide the beef mixture into 12 balls and stuff each artichoke bottom.

 3. Heat 1/8” of olive oil over medium heat in a pan that can hold all the artichokes in a single layer (preferably a non-stick pan).
 Fry the stuffed artichokes meat side down for a couple of minutes and transfer to a plate.
 Pour out all the oil, leaving only 2 tablespoons in the pan.